Jack Sanders (English footballer)

-Jack Sanders (born 18 March 1999) is an English professional footballer who plays as a central defender for club Milton Keynes Dons.
+Jack Tom Sanders (born 18 March 1999) is an English professional footballer who plays as a central defender for club Milton Keynes Dons.

 Career

 Early career

 Born in Bolton, Sanders spent his early career in non-league football with Charnock Richard and Leek Town, before turning professional with Wigan Athletic in July 2019.
 He moved on loan to Blyth Spartans in December 2019, and to Southport in February 2020.

 In October 2020 he joined AFC Fylde on loan, with the loan ending in February 2021.

 Kilmarnock

 He signed for Scottish club Kilmarnock in June 2021.
 He began playing regularly under manager Derek McInnes.

 In September 2022 he moved on loan to Cove Rangers, being recalled in January 2023.

 In June 2023, he signed a new one-year contract with Kilmarnock.

 In January 2024 he moved on loan to Ayr United, saying he was looking forward to working with Scott Brown.
 During the loan spell his father would regularly drive up from Bolton to watch him play, a seven-hour round journey.